Looking for the best sleeping bag to keep you warm when you wild camp?

 THE BEST SLEEPING BAG FOR WILD CAMPING

 This green synthetic sleeping bag was huge, took half of my 60l rucksack up!
 It was just about warm enough.

 The first thing you’ve got to know about sleeping bags is that THEY do not warm you up.
 YOU warm you up.
-The sleeping bag is simply an insulator, it reduced the loss of heat from your body into the environment.
+The sleeping bag is simply an insulator, it reduces the loss of heat from your body into the environment.
 It does this by trapping a layer of air in the fibres.

 I’m not going to test anything, I’m not even going to compare numbers.
 Over the years that’s what I’ve done many times and I’m simply going to offer you my opinion on what I’ve learned and felt out there in snowstorms, sometimes admittedly freezing all night.
 One that comes to mind was caused by condensation in the tent, a bivvy bag would have stopped that.

 Sleeping bags are not as different as the tickets say.
 The most important thing to look at on a sleeping bag that you want to keep you warm on freezing nights is the EN13537 Comfort rating.
 This should be below zero to be comfortable in the Winter and if you need the bag for arctic conditions then you know as much or more than I do already (see link at the bottom of the page).

 So, synthetic takes up twice the space and down is half the weight.
 It’s a no-brainer, choose down.
 Which brand?
 Well, there are many and they do offer different design benefits BUT unless you have £500 in the budget or you’re off to Everest then the bespoke companies are out of your league.
 You’ll pay them an extra few hundred to make the bag a bit more to your spec.
-This is fine but for most of us, our budget will stretch to £200.
+This is fine. but for most of us, the budget may only stretch to say £200.